Dog food can cost a pretty penny.

 Real, healthy, and safe dog food ingredients are not supposed to be radioactive yellow or fluorescent red in color.

-It has been observed that dogs consuming food with a lot of artificial coloring will take up those color compounds into their gastrointestinal tract, according to this study (7).
+It has been observed that dogs consuming food with a lot of artificial coloring will take up those color compounds into their gastrointestinal tract, according to one study (7).

 The dogs eventually died of inter-current virus infections, which are theorized to have been the result of a decreased ability to fight off the infection due to the dog's compromised health.